- How to Buy Crypto Using a Crypto Exchange

 P2P (peer-to-peer) marketplaces are a popular way to buy Bitcoin but without the anonymity of decentralized exchanges.
 In a P2P marketplace such as LocalBitcoin, users can choose from a list of buyers and sellers and pick the person they wish to transact with directly.

-Another method is buying crypto through online brokers such as eToro and Robinhood.
+Another method is buying crypto through online brokers such as Robinhood.
 But keep in mind some brokers that support crypto might not allow you to send your funds to an external wallet.
 This means your broker holds the private keys —a secret alphanumeric code that proves ownership of an asset— of your crypto and not you.
 This poses a risk —no matter how safe your broker, centralized or decentralized exchange is, they are always subject to cyber-attacks.
 We’ll expand on this point in another section.

 Storing your Crypto Safely